gatsbyjs/gatsby/docs/contributing/submit-to-plugin-library.md

 In order to add your plugin to the [Plugin Library](/plugins/), you need to:

-1. Publish a package to npm (learn how [here](https://docs.npmjs.com/getting-started/publishing-npm-packages))
+1. Publish a package to npm (learn how [here](https://docs.npmjs.com/getting-started/publishing-npm-packages)).
-2. Include the [required files](/docs/files-gatsby-looks-for-in-a-plugin/) in your plugin code
+2. Include the [required files](/docs/files-gatsby-looks-for-in-a-plugin/) in your plugin code.
 3.  **Include a `keywords` field** in your plugin's `package.json`, containing `gatsby` and `gatsby-plugin`.
 If your plugin is a theme, please also include `gatsby-theme`.
 4. Document your plugin with a README, there is a [plugin template](/contributing/docs-templates/#plugin-readme-template) available to be used as reference.